Jonathan Borba @ Unsplash

 Other confounders which unfortunately this Self-Meta cannot adequately cover are the racial subgroups and other pre-existing comorbidities far too complex for condensed reading.
 One common observation despite remaining open for scrutiny (Kaufmann, B. 2017 et al.) ~ is that amongst African and/or demographics of dark colour appear to be consistently prone to 25OHD deficiency.
 And of particular noteworthy concern is that of skin cancers, which few studies interestingly raised concern that higher Vitamin D appears to be correlated with melanoma and “BCC” or “basal cell carcinoma” (Saleh YM et al 2020).

 In light of the above it is unlikely, though remains open for scrutiny that relying on sunlight alone seems pragmatic across a broad range of population.
-This is likely due to a multitude of reasons as alluded to earlier ~ confusing mixed receptions of Vitamin D raising risk of skin cancers, overlapping with that also inbetween social norms and/or social customs.
-For reasons which we shall not ably elaborate ~ religion, choice of clothing / discretion altogether compound the difficulties that simply relying sunlight exposures reliance alone, especially for individuals subject to these ethical norms and/or conformities may not suffice against Vitamin D deficiency concerns.
+This is likely due to a multitude of reasons as alluded to earlier ~ confusing mixed receptions of Vitamin D raising risk of skin cancers, as well as also amongst other reasons; of which are social customs and/or religion-based nuances which we shall not ably elaborate.

-The opposition ~ sunlight as “questionable” requirement to human existence.
+The opposition’s view.
+Sunlight as “questionable” requirement to human existence.

 According to the opposition (Marshall, T 2018) ~ there is so far no study nor research surrounding sunlight’s importance for “existence” and “function” to human physiology .
 Whilst certainly controversial this may yet warrant further contemplation as it is within our best interest at examining both thesis – for and contra ~ thesis throughout this Self-Meta.